1202kbs/Understanding-NN/README.md

 ## 2 Explaining DNN Decisions

-*This section corresponds to Section 4 in the original paper.*

 In this section, we ask for a given data point x, what makes it representative of a certain concept encoded in some output neuron of the deep neural network (DNN).